 The Bank assesses the credit quality of all financial instruments that are subject to credit risk.
 The credit quality of financial instruments is a point in time assessment of the probability of default of financial instruments, whereas IFRS 9 stages 1 and 2 are determined based on relative deterioration of credit quality since initial recognition.
 Accordingly, for non-credit impaired financial instruments, there is no direct relationship between the credit quality assessment and IFRS 9 stages 1 and 2, though typically the lower credit quality bands exhibit a higher proportion in stage 2.
 The five credit quality classifications defined below, each encompass a range of granular internal credit rating grades assigned to wholesale and retail lending businesses and the external ratings attributed by external agencies to debt securities, as shown in the table below.
-As at 31 December 2023, the Bank has not classified any of its financial assets as having low credit risk.
+As at 31 December 2024, the Bank has not classified any of its financial assets as having low credit risk.
 The credit quality classifications for wholesale lending are unchanged and are based on internal credit risk ratings.

-Debt securities and other bills Wholesale lending Retail lending External credit rating Internal credit rating 12-month Basel Internal credit 12-month Probability of rating Probability- default % weighted PD % Credit quality classification Strong A- and above CRR1 to CRR2 0.000-0.169 Band 1 and 2 0.000-0.500 Good BBB+ to BBB- CRR3 0.170-0.740 Band 3 0.501-1.500 Satisfactory BB+ to B and unrated CRR4 to CRR5 0.741-4.914 Band 4 and 5 1.501-20.000 Sub-standard B- to C CRR6 to CRR8 4.915-99.999 Band 6 20.001-99.999 Credit-impaired Default CRR9 to CRR10 100 Band 7 100
+Sovereign Debt securities and bills Other Debt securities and bills Wholes sale lending Exte rnal credit rating Internal credit rating 12-month Basel probability of default % Credit quality classification Strong BBB and above A- and above CRR1 to CRR2 0.000-0.169 Good BBB- to BB BBB+ to BBB- CRR3 0.170-0.740 Satisfactory BB- to B & unrated BB+ to B & unrated CRR4 to CRR5 0.741-4.914 Sub-standard B- to C B- to C CRR6 to CRR8 4.915-99.999 Credit-impaired Default Default CRR9 to CRR10 100